EcoJulia/Microbiome.jl/manuscript/paper.md

 Complex microbial communities exist everywhere, including in and on the human body, and have profound effects on the environment and human health [@LloydPrice2017].
-Common methods for analyzing microbial communities (eg 16S amplicon or metagenomic sequencing) generate a large quantity of numerical data (eg count or relative abundance data) as well as metadata associated with biological samples (eg locations, human subject data) and microbial features (eg taxa, gene functions) [@Mallick2017ExperimentalDA].
+Common methods for analyzing microbial communities (eg. 16S amplicon or metagenomic sequencing) generate a large quantity of numerical data (eg. count or relative abundance data) as well as metadata associated with biological samples (eg. locations, human subject data) and microbial features (eg. taxa, gene functions) [@Mallick2017ExperimentalDA].

 The julia programming language [@Bezanson2017-ud] is gaining increasing prominence in biological research due to its speed and flexibility [@roesch2021julia],